 The blade is available either with or without serrations and, is offered with either a satin finish or a black, epoxy powder coated finish.

-This knife features Benchmade’s Nitrous Assist assisted opening mechanism w/thumb stud and their proprietary Axis locking mechanism with stainless steel liners and your choice of contoured, G10, G10 w/aluminum or, Valox handle scales with an ambidextrous, tip-up only, stainless steel pocket clip.
+The Barrage features Benchmade’s Nitrous Assist assisted opening mechanism w/thumb stud and their proprietary Axis locking mechanism with stainless steel liners and your choice of contoured, G10, G10 w/aluminum or, Valox handle scales with an ambidextrous, tip-up only, stainless steel pocket clip.

 SOG Flash II Review